Core Idea

 Management Implications

-- Name the phase: Explicitly declare whether the team is in exploration or execution mode — this reframes style conflict as a phase mismatch rather than a personality clash
+- Name the phase: Explicitly declare whether the team is in exploration or execution mode — reframes style conflict as a phase mismatch rather than a personality clash

 - Sequence the styles: Let Organics frame the problem before Mechanics structure the solution